perara/wg-manager/README.md

 3. It is recommended to have a firewall protecting your servers

 ## Notes
 * A few people has experienced issues with running the dockerized method using bridged networking.
-To fix this, you can use `network_mode: host`.
+To workaround this, you can use `network_mode: host`.
 Note that you can no longer reverse-proxy the web interface from reverse proxies such as [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/).

 ## Method #1: Docker-compose
 ```yaml